stuerp/foo_midi/README.md

 v2.9.1.0, 2023-xx-xx, *""*

 * Improved: The decay time is now configurable.
 The default is still 1s (1000ms).
+* Bug Fix: FluidSynth did not respect the preferred sample rate.
+* Bug Fix: FluidSynth did not save two settings in a preset.

 v2.9.0.0, 2023-08-02, *"Revenge of the FluidSynth"*